jacurtis813/first-lesson/README.md

 * Apply all together.
 Then use the standard syntax for screen readers, etc.
 * Working with 'for' and 'id' to give meaning to the data
 * Working with HTML validations.
 Required attribute within the input tag/ element.
 Email validations
-* Working with dropdowns and Radio buttons, select tags, name attributes, etc.
+* Working with dropdowns and Radio buttons, select tags, name attributes, textarea tag, etc.
+* Apply all skills for the form section.
+* Create a form from scratch.